The 2019 AAPM Pain Management Best Practices: Integrative Solutions for Critical Challenges on-demand course aims to

 - Knee pain: Intra-articular Steroids vs Viscosupplement vs Radiofrequency Ablation vs Surgery

-- Mental Health Disorder and Effect on Short- and Long-Term Outcomes
+- Influence of Mental Health Disorders on Pain Outcomes

 - Headache Evaluation and Management: Medical and Interventional Approaches